smashit-games/smashit-games.github.io/README.md

 # smashit.games official website

-This is the repo for smashit.games official website
+This is the repo for smashit.games official website live at: https://smashit-games.github.io

 ## What is inside?